axibase/axibase-collector-docs/jobs/examples/nginx/nginx-configure.md

 sudo nginx -s reload
 ```

-Repeat the process for each nginx server that you would like to monitor.
+Repeat the process for each nginx server that you want to monitor.